 - a few drops of oil

-By the way, Cassia for hair is strengthening, but can also have a little drying effect, hence the additional oil.
+By the way, Cassia has a strengthening effect on your hair, but can also be a little drying, hence the additional oil.
 I usually use Camellia Seed oil*, but any oil your hair likes will do.

 Now I mix all the ingredients in a bowl until I get a mustard-like consistency.
 Make sure to work slowly, as the powder starts out quite dusty!

 Once you distributed all of the Cassia treatment, it’s time to wrap it up!
-Wrapping your hair will keep the heat in and intensify the beneficial effects of the Cassia treatment.
+Wrapping your hair will keep the heat in and intensify the beneficial effects of the Cassia mask.
 Just make sure to use an old towel, because it will get stained!